Process Mapping Guide

 Many organisations are turning to technology to help streamline their businesses.
 Before any investment is made in computer systems, an organisation must understand exactly how they do certain tasks.
 By mapping a process first the organisation can understand what are the steps and who does what.
 A process map will identify repetitive work and then allow the organisation to design and build systems that can do the work instead.

 If you capture or map a process as part of your continuous improvement programme then you can really help your organisation.
-Capturing a process allows you to find inefficiencies that perhaps you weren’t aware of before.
+Capturing a process allows you to find inefficiencies or unnecessary costs that perhaps you weren’t aware of before.
 It also helps you identify potential risks and helps you find a way to reduce them.
 Using process maps as a baseline allows you to ensure that your organisation are using a common language when describing processes.
 By taking the time to map the process you make sure your company are consistent and rigorous in their approach

 Standards and Compliance

 Using process discovery means that your organisation is making sure that your procedures are consistent and of a high quality.
 Mapping a process out means you can be certain that you are staying within the rules and regulations required.
 All organisations need to conform to official standards of some sort within their industry.
 Process mapping makes sure that your standards are up to scratch.
-Alternatively your organisation may decide to apply for certification (e.g. ISO 9001) or legally need to ensure business practices fit in with new legal requirements (Sarbanes-Oxley is a good historical example).
+Alternatively your organisation may decide to apply for certification (e.g. ISO 9001) or need to ensure business practices fit in with new legal requirements (Sarbanes-Oxley is a good historical example).

 If you are looking at your organisation and the future then taking the time to map your processes gives you a distinct advantage.
 When defining all the important actions you will also identify who is responsible for what.
 This also helps you make sure that the person doing the job is the right person.
 If you are reorganising then this is really key!
 Process discovery will ensure that you are able to put the right person in the right part of the organisation to deliver the best results.